niku-raaz/sent-markov/README.md

-# 📝 Markov Chain-Based Text Generator (Walt Whitman Style)
+# 📝 Markov Chain-Based Text Generator

 This project uses a Markov Chain model to generate poetic phrases inspired by the style of Walt Whitman.
 The model learns transition probabilities from a dataset of text files and generates new phrases starting from a given seed (like `"my dear"`).